Curious about Yale University and the requirements to get in? This guide will tell you everything you need to know.

 Yale prioritizes academic performance.
 Strong academic performance is a must for all four years of high school.
 Yale University's requirements include a high GPA and excellent test scores.
 Below, we’ll go into detail about the Yale admission criteria:

-When considering how to get into Yale, it’s essential to recognize that this school doesn’t discriminate in admissions.
-As long as you meet the Yale University admission requirements, you have the same chance of getting in as everybody else!
+When considering how to get into Yale, it’s essential to recognize that this school has high standards for admission.
+Not only meeting but exceeding the Yale University admission requirements will give you a better shot at acceptance!

 First-year applicants should abide by the following Yale application deadlines: